charlesdebarros/Food-Finder/README.md

+This exercise is based on the Lynda.com Basic Ruby Essential training.

 ### What is Food Finder

 Food Finder is a simple command line run Ruby programme which allow users to consult a list of restaurants to decide what to eat.